ISAs are a great way to grow your money without paying tax. Read on to learn about the different types of ISAs available to UK residents.

 If you withdraw money from your LISA for any other reason, you’ll pay a withdrawal fee of 25%.
 In effect, you’ll be forfeiting any government bonus you received in your LISA account.

 The £4,000 LISA allowance counts towards the £20,000 annual ISA limit.
-So if you put £4,000 into your LISA in a tax year, you have £16,000 left to put in a Cash ISA or a Stocks and Shares ISA (or a mix of both) in that same year.
+So if you put £4,000 into your LISA in a tax year, you have £16,000 left to put in Cash ISAs or Stocks and Shares ISAs (or a mix of both) in that same year.

 If you’re using a LISA to save for retirement, you can take out the money when you’re 60 or older.
 If you withdraw your savings or transfer your LISA to a different type of ISA before you turn 60, you’ll pay a 25% charge.